1Paint/GroupMe-Chat-History/README.md

 **'get_chat_history'** is an application that communicates with [GroupMe's API](https://dev.groupme.com/) and can retrieve and download the chat histories of a GroupMe user given that user's GroupMe Access Token.
 Three versions of the application exists:
 * **get_chat_history.py** - interacts with the user via a windowed GUI.
 Run this script only if you have both Python and PyQt4.
 * **get_chat_history_console.py (NO LONGER UP-TO-DATE)** - interacts with the user via the command line or console.
 Run this script if you have Python but not PyQt4.
 * **get_chat_history.exe** - an executable file that does what 'get_chat_history.py' does.
 Run this if you do not have Python or PyQt4.
-Obtain by downloading and extracting the .rar file in the '[executable](https://github.com/1Paint/groupme_chat_history/tree/master/executable)' folder.
+Obtain by downloading and extracting the latest .rar file in the '[executable](https://github.com/1Paint/groupme_chat_history/tree/master/executable)' folder.
 Download by pressing 'View Raw'.

 Update v1.1 (April 21, 2016)
 -------